LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    should also try to avoid as much as possible repetitions between your images.__

+   First, we have to do what is explained in the previous question.
+Making all instructions in one commands.
+It will reduce the number of layers.
+Then,
-   First, we could optimize the size of the image removing all the packages we installed and that we no longer need (wget curl vim rsyslog, ...) or use an option such as --no-install-recommends.
+   we could optimize the size of the image removing all the packages we installed and that we no longer need (wget curl vim rsyslog, ...) or use an option such as --no-install-recommends.
+   Since we know that Docker caches each layers and reuses them when it is needed, we could separated the instruction that will be-reused in other Dockerfiles.
+Like this, when Docker builds an image and had already cached one of the layers, it will simply reuse it.

 3. __Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you